LindsayHill/LindsayHill.github.io/_posts/2017-11-22-telegraf-influx-grafana-network-stats.markdown

   * Add alerting.

 The point is that it's a flexible framework, and it doesn't need to just be network stats.
-It gets much more interesting once you start adding in other data sources.
+It gets much more interesting once you start adding other data sources.